About Me

 Experience

-STAT-UB1.001 Statistics for Business Control at NYU Stern (Summer 2020)
+I was the Course Instructor of STAT-UB1.001 Statistics for Business Control at NYU Stern in Summer 2020.

 • XBA1-GB.8314: Operations Analytics (Summer 2021, Fall 2020, Spring 2019)